 with the Boston Symphony, Florestan in Fidelio

 at both the Salzburg Festival and BBC Proms with Barenboim and with the National Symphony Orchestra and Eschenbach at the Kennedy Center, Gurrelieder

-in the BBC Proms at the Royal Albert Hall, Das Lied von der Erde
+in the BBC Proms at the Royal Albert Hall and Edinburgh Festival, Das Lied von der Erde

 in concert at Accademia Nazionale di Santa Cecilia with Pappano and Gatti, Parsifal

 Act 3 with Nelsons and the Bayerischer Rundfunks Orchestra at the Munich Herkulesaal, Der Freischütz

 with Sir Colin Davis and the London Symphony Orchestra, Janacek’s Glagolitic Mass

 with Dutoit at Tokyo’s NHK Hall and with Boulez in the BBC Proms at the Royal Albert Hall, Mahler’s Symphony No.8

 at the Sydney Opera House with Ashkenazy and Beethoven’s Symphony No.9